Who do you think you are?

 I am a writer.
-I mean, that’s how I self-identify, sort of.
+That’s how I self-identify, sort of.

 Well, I write – a lot – so I must be a writer, no?